 7. The House with Chicken Legs – When I heard that this middle grade novel was about Baba Yaga, I was expecting spooky evil witch fun.
 I was very happy to be wrong, because what I got instead was a complex, bittersweet tale about family, love, and devotion.

-6. Small Spaces – This is easily the scariest kids’ book I’ve read this year (and, if you include adult fare, probably the second scariest book I’ve read this year, period), and for that I say: THANK YOU, Katherine Arden.
+6. Small Spaces – In addition to having the best cover of the year, courtesy of Matt Saunders, this is easily the scariest kids’ book I’ve read this year.
+If you include adult fare, this is probably the second scariest book I’ve read this year, period; and for that I say THANK YOU, Katherine Arden.
 Giving people the creeps is what it’s all about.

 5. The House in Poplar Wood – Deep, rich, and magical, the world created by K. E. Ormsbee is one I never wanted to leave.
 This is a truly special book.
 I really hope that you’ll give it a chance.